joinpursuit/AC_4_Web/units/react/lessons/react_1/react_1.md

 ### [Our First Stateful Component](https://codesandbox.io/s/2wvoll9wvr)

-Note that since we are defining a `constructor` function on class that extends another class, we must include a call to `super` in oreder for the parent component to work:
+Note that since we are defining a `constructor` function on class that extends another class, we must include a call to `super` in order for the parent component to work:

 ```jsx
 class App extends React.Component {